-All these agencies have such a obvious vested interest in persuading stores to play piped music that it seems bizarre that any sane person takes their findings seriously.
-The Co-op, like Marks and Spencer, is a chain that seems to have lost touch with the real wants of its customers.
-Instead, it prefers to listen to the propaganda of the piped music industry.
-Both the Co-op and M&S are in deep trouble commercially, unsurprisingly.
+All such agencies have so strong a vested interest in persuading stores/hotels/restaurants to play piped music that it seems odd any balanced person takes their findings seriously.
+The Co-op, like Marks and Spencer, is a chain that is fast losing touch with customer’ real wants.
+Instead, it prefers pseudo-scientific findings produced by just a couple of academics.
+These much quoted men are lavishly funded by… the piped music industry.
+Coincidence?
+Almost certainly not, although the academics concerned no doubt believe their own ‘research’.
+Both the Co-op and M&S are in deep trouble commercially.
+This is no coincidence either.

 Loud, often inappropriate background music on television documentaries – which can become foreground music – annoys many viewers.
 The BBC is probably the worst offender (partly because it is the biggest producer of documentaries), but it is showing signs of starting to listen.
 After uproar greeted a new series of Brian Cox’s science programmes, where pounding music drowned the professor’s illuminating words, the BBC amended the sound track on later programmes.
 This shows what can be done.